RECEIPT DEADLINE: Friday, December 30, 2016, 11:59 p.m. CST

 The goals of the Great Stories Club are to:

 The GSC program also seeks to make a positive impact at the institutional and community level by:

-Up to 100 GSC grants on the theme “Nature vs. Nurture: Origins of Teen Violence and Suicide” will be awarded to eligible institutions around the country to support program series that explore key humanities themes presented in the book collection described below.
+Up to 100 GSC grants on the theme “Structures of Suffering: Origins of Teen Violence and Suicide” will be awarded to eligible institutions around the country to support program series that explore key humanities themes presented in the book collection described below.
 Participating sites will host at least one reading and discussion event for each of the three titles on this reading list.

 All GSC programs must take place between March and August 2017.

-The current theme of the Great Stories Club is “Nature vs. Nurture: Origins of Teen Violence and Suicide,” developed by Laura Bates, Professor of English at Indiana State University and author of Shakespeare Saved My Life: Ten Years in Solitary with the Bard (Sourcebooks, 2013).
+The current theme of the Great Stories Club is “Structures of Suffering: Origins of Teen Violence and Suicide,” developed by Laura Bates, Professor of English at Indiana State University and author of Shakespeare Saved My Life: Ten Years in Solitary with the Bard (Sourcebooks, 2013).